 Luteinizing hormone-releasing hormones

 Drugs called luteinizing hormone-releasing hormones (LHRH) can be used to stop the ovaries from producing estrogen altogether.
-These drugs include goserelin (Zoladex) and leuprolide (Lupron).
-This will cause temporary menopause.
+This is known as chemically induced menopause.

 Ovarian suppression drugs will cause temporary menopause.
 Healthcare professionals will likely also prescribe an aromatase inhibitor for people who choose this option.

 Hormone therapy is quite successful for most people with HR-positive breast cancer.
 It can also prolong life and reduce cancer-related symptoms in people with metastatic or late-stage HR-positive breast cancer.